-Students are liable for all announcements made during lectures and labs.
-Quizzes may only be taken during the assigned lab period.
-Make up work for graded class activities are provided given appropriate documentation is presented.
+Students are liable for all announcements made during lectures and labs on Canvas and Teams channel.
+Quizzes may only be taken in class during the assigned lab period.

+Make-up work for graded class activities is provided given appropriate documentation is presented for reasons approved by UF.
 Excused absences must be consistent with University policies in the undergraduate catalog and meet University requirements regarding excused absences (https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/).